rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/pipe_auditor.md

 ```

-We can see that running the scanner without credentials does not return a great deal of information.
-If, however, you have been provided with credentials as part of a pentest, you will find that the pipe_auditor scanner returns a great deal more information.
+We can see that running the scanner "###uncredentialed" does not return a great deal of information.
+If, however, running a "###credentialed", you will find that the pipe_auditor scanner returns a great deal more information.

 ```
 msf auxiliary(pipe_auditor) > set SMBPass s3cr3t